-Lakers guard Austin Reaves received a diagnosis of a Grade 2 left oblique muscle injury on April 5, 2026, forcing him out of the lineup for the remainder of the regular season.
+Lakers guard Austin Reaves received a diagnosis of a Grade 2 left oblique muscle injury forcing him out of the lineup for the remainder of the regular season.
 Partial tearing of the muscle fibers requires serious rest and physical rehabilitation to prevent long-term damage or chronic re-aggravation.
+By April 5, 2026, the injury had turned the Lakers’ final week into a depth and seeding test before the playoffs.
 Recovery timelines provided by the Los Angeles Lakers suggest a four to six-week hiatus from competitive basketball.
 Such a projection removes Reaves from the rotation through the end of the regular season and likely the entirety of the first round of the NBA playoffs.

 Los Angeles now faces a post-season push without its second-leading offensive engine.